w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 - Interacting with a system whose transaction format is unknown.
   - XCM is well-versioned, abstract and general and can be used as a means of providing a long-lasting transaction format for wallets to use to create many common transactions.
-    It is _extensible_, and, in turn, _future-proof_ and _forwards-compatible_.
+    It is _extensible_ and, in turn, _future-proof_ and _forwards-compatible_.
-- Highly efficient to operate in a tighly contrained and metered environment, as is the case with many chains.
+- Highly efficient to operate in a tightly constrained and metered environment, as is the case with many chains.

 > XCM is not designed in that every system supporting the format is expected to be able to interpret any
 > possible XCM message.
 Practically speaking, one can imagine that some messages will not have reasonable